B.J. Nikkel: 2009 legislative session

 When Nikkel was sworn in she took over the committee assignments for her predecessor on Health and Human Services and State, Military and Veterans Affairs Committees.
 After the 2009 session ended, Nikkel was reappointed to serve on the House Judiciary Committee and remained on State, Military and Veterans Affairs Committee.
 She was also appointed to serve on the Colorado Channel Authority which oversees the televised proceedings of the legislature.
-Rep. Nikkel was also appointed to serve on the Joint Select Committee on Child Welfare as a result of children dying while in the care of the state and was charged with investigating these tragic deaths in a series of special hearings.
+Rep. Nikkel was also appointed to serve on the Joint Select Committee on Child Welfare as a result of children dying while in the care of the state and was charged with investigating these deaths in a series of special hearings.

 Although Nikkel was appointed to the legislature after the start of the 2009 session, she saw passage of three of the four bills she sponsored during the 2009 Legislative Session which were signed by the governor after the end of session.
 A Windsor Beacon editorial called her a "breath of fresh air" and cited her accomplishment as a freshman in the minority party as being "pretty impressive when you consider that Nikkel just began her State House career in January without being elected."
 Subsequently, she passed six bills and five Resolutions during the 2010 session.
-In the 2011 and 2012 legislative session, Nikkel continued her legislative success by passing seven bills and three Resolutions each year.
-Rep. B.J.
-Nikkel's broad success and ability to build consensus as a freshman legislator in the minority party has been widely acclaimed.
-She has been viewed as a rising star in the Republican Party.
+In the 2011 and 2012 legislative session, Nikkel passed seven bills and three Resolutions each year.